Data Analytics is Changing – Are Enterprises Ready?

 March 20, 2020

-Data and analytics continue to be a top investment priority for business and technology leaders in 2020, with close to 70 percent of global enterprises planning to increase their analytics spending this year.
-Certainly a good news for everyone in the data domain–it’s just that the analytics scenario within organizations is not going to be very simple going forward.
+Data and analytics continue to be a top investment priority for business and technology leaders in 2020, with nearly 70 percent of global enterprises planning to increase their analytics spending this year.
+Undoubtedly good news for everyone in the data domain–it’s just that the analytics scenario within organizations will not be very simple as we advance.

-A large part of the existing analytics and data projects are quite big in size and scope, while being highly ambitious about results.
+Many existing analytics and data projects are big in size and scope while highly ambitious about results.
 But, if we probe deeper, we will see a different picture.

-According to Gartner’s last year estimation, almost 80 percent of analytics insights will not deliver business outcomes through 2022 and about the same number of AI projects will likely not go beyond the experimentation phase this year.
+According to Gartner’s last year estimation, almost 80 percent of analytics insights will not deliver business outcomes through 2022.
+About the same number of AI projects will likely not surpass the experimentation phase this year.

 What has gone wrong?
 The answer isn’t necessarily provided by technology.
-Very clearly, organizations need to adapt to the changing ecosystem of data in the coming days and prepare to convert the growing amount of data into an opportunity rather than a problem.
+Organizations need to adapt to the changing data ecosystem in the coming days and prepare to convert the growing amount of data into an opportunity rather than a problem.

 That isn’t going to be very easy.